 Abstract

 This document defines common test conditions (CTC), conversion practices, and software reference configurations to be used in evaluation of MCTS and sub-picture coding schemes.
 These common test conditions are also recommended for use in technical contributions to the following JVET meetings, if applicable.

+Revision 1 of this documents advises to use regular tiles as anchor configuration and contains clarification of the distortion calculation.

 Introduction